wei-hao-chu/1800_202530_BBY23/README.md

 ## Features

-- Browse a list of curated hiking trails with images and details
+- Browse a list career paths
-- Mark and unmark trails as favorites
+- Set goals
-- View a personalized list of favorite hikes
+- Do personalised quizzes
 - Responsive design for desktop and mobile

 ---